-Dreamscape Learn Access
+• Dreamscape Learn Access

 Participation in this course requires the use of Dreamscape Learn.
 This course cannot be taken without access to this material.
 The cost of Dreamscape Learn, \$100 (plus tax), will automatically charge to your student account after the add/drop deadline.
 The charge will appear under the item type "Dreamscape Learn Access" a few weeks after class starts with a due date of the 25th of the subsequent month.
+You will not have access to this until canvas opens.